-The Knowledge Base is where you go to learn anything you want about BuilderAll.
+The Training Videos section is where you go to learn anything you want about BuilderAll.
 There are over 400 tutorial videos that teach you how to use all of the tools inside BuilderAll.

 There is even a roadmap showing what features are launching soon and feature requests made by users.